awslabs/aws-config-engine-for-compliance-as-code/compliance-as-code-analytics/README.md

 Rule Distribution by Rule Criticity : Horizontal Stack Bar Chart - Y Axis: RuleCriticality; Value: RuleName (Count Distinct) - Filter: DataAge = 0

-Accounts with current Non-Compliant Rules by ClassCriti : Horizontal Stack Bar Chart - Y Axis: AccountID; Value: RuleName (Count Distinct) - Filter: DataAge = 0 & ClassCriti = [12,16]
+Accounts with Critical Non-Compliant Rules : Horizontal Stack Bar Chart - Y Axis: AccountID; Value: RuleName (Count Distinct) - Filter: DataAge = 0 & ClassCriti = [12,16] & ComplianceType = "NON_COMPLIANT"

+Non-Compliant Resources by RuleName and by ClassCriti : Heat Map - Row: RuleName ; Columns: ClassCriti; Values ResourceID (Count Distinct) - Filter: DataAge = 0 & ComplianceType = "NON_COMPLIANT"

-Non-Compliance Events across all Resources by Account Classification : Line Chart - X Axis: RecordedInDDBTimestamp; Value: ResourceID (Count Distinct); Color: AccountClassification - Filter: DataAge = 0 & ComplianceType = "NON_COMPLIANT"
+Trend of Non-Compliant Ressources by Account Classification : Line Chart - X Axis: RecordedInDDBTimestamp; Value: ResourceID (Count Distinct); Color: AccountClassification - Filter: ComplianceType = "NON_COMPLIANT"

 ## Create a DataSample
+1. Scale up your DynamoDB write to 500.
-1. Modify the GenerateData lambda function code (if needed).
+2. Modify the GenerateData lambda function code (if needed).
 Make sure not to create more than 8 accounts at a time, otherwise the Lambda function may timeout.
-2. Execute the GenerateData lambda function.
+3. Execute the GenerateData lambda function.
-Those steps can be repeated in order to create more data sample.
+Steps 2 and 3 can be repeated in order to create more data sample.
+4. Scale down your DynamoDB write to 5.

+## Delete a DataSample
+1. Execute the DeleteData lambda function.
+It deletes the DynamoDB tables and re-create them.
+2. Careful!!
+Scale down your DynamoDB write to 5, if you don't intend to generate data sample